13 things to do in Bali

 6. Scuba diving

 I remember being very nervous about this one, but in the end really enjoyed the experience.
 It wasn’t a particularly comfortable feeling being underwater and not being able to control my movements, but that’s what my guide was for.
 He was awesome and seeing the beautiful underwater world made me forget about how this all could have gone wrong.
+I highly recommend scuba diving in Indonesia, it is an experience you won’t forget!

 5. Ubud Monkey Forest